 We couldn’t ask for a more perfect on-the-go snack or school lunch than these Rainbow Kimbap.
 A very popular snack or picnic food in Korea, Kimbap (or gimbap) are rolls made of cooked sushi with a variety of proteins and vegetables all wrapped up in dried seaweed (gim) and cut into addicting bite-sized pieces.
 What’s great about kimbap is that they are easy to make, easy to eat, and completely customizable!
 Cater the filling to suit your needs!
-A quick bite to eat, or a hearty and nutritious meal.
-What’s even better is you could even add Suncore Foods® Supercolor Powders like Blue Butterfly Pea, Cosmos Red Cabbage, Velvet Red Beet, or Pink Pitaya to add a vibrant spectrum of natural color to your rice and mix in some Suncore Foods® Royal Pearl Quinoa for added texture and even MORE minerals and protein!
+A quick bite to eat, or a hearty and delicious meal.
+What’s even better is you could even add Suncore Foods® Supercolor Powders like Blue Butterfly Pea, Cosmos Red Cabbage, Velvet Red Beet, or Pink Pitaya to add a vibrant spectrum of color to your rice and mix in some Suncore Foods® Royal Pearl Quinoa for added texture and more!
 SuncoreFoods.com will have all that you need to get started on making your own, so let's roll up those sleeves and get cooking!

 Roasted seaweed sheets